-The lifetime ISA – also known as LISA – is a new type of ISA designed to help people aged between 18 and 40 save for their first home, or retirement.
+The Lifetime ISA (LISA) is a type of ISA designed to help people aged between 18 and 39 save for their first home, or retirement.